Shuijing725/CrowdNav_Sim2Real_Turtlebot/README.md

 ```

 3. In `catkin_ws/src/2D_lidar_person_detection/dr_spaam_ros/config/topics.yaml` line 14, change `/segway/scan_multi` to `/person_pts` to remove static obstacles from the input scans of people detector
+   - Otherwise, the policy network may receive false positive detections because the DR-SPAAM is not very robust w.r.t. different hardware and environments.
 4. Place `findloc_bgrm.py` into `catkin_ws/src/2D_lidar_person_detection`

 5. Download the virtual environment from [this link](https://drive.google.com/file/d/1a9FMezC1henRTCmBy-S6hyN_lAGHDZKw/view?usp=sharing).
 Create an identical virtual environment in your computer.